snsinfu/cxx14_range_algorithms/README.md

 ## Testing

-Move to the tests directory and type following commands to run tests:
+Move to the repository root and type following commands to run tests:

     mkdir build
     cd build